 Cassie Kozyrkov, Chief Decision Scientist, Google

 I like this short definition because it focuses on the essence of what data science is.
-Specifically, it highlights that data science is a science using the scientific method.
+Specifically, it highlights that data science is a scientific discipline.
+Thus, it also uses the scientific method.
 Second, it is a discipline with its own domain knowledge, methodologies, and tool sets.
 Lastly, this definition explicitly states that this science is focused on data and the problem of how to make data useful.
 For more detail, see 3 discussion points below that explains and breakdowns the merits of this definition of data science.

-This short definition of data science may not fully explain what it is, but it defines it well.
-First and foremost, it is a science because there are actual data scientists working in this discipline Thus, data science must be a science.
-However, “Data Scientist” is another overused term where many people have the title of Data Scientist, but they are not data scientists.
+First and foremost, data science is a science because data scientists use the scientific method as part of this discipline.
+On the other hand, the title, “Data Scientist”, is often misused.
+This because there are many businesses and organizations that will bestow members of their staff the title of Data Scientist, but they do not really do Data scientist work.
 Specifically, a “true” scientist is one who uses the scientific method to conduct basic and applied research.
-So a definition of data scientist is as follows:
+A good definition of data scientist is as follows:

 Data Science Association’s “Professional Code of Conduct”

-A data scientist is someone with expertise in data analytics, statistics, and artificial intelligence AI.
-Additionally as part of the scientific method, data scientists will use AI tools such as machine learning and data science methodologies to solve problems and advance the science.
+A data scientist is someone with expertise in data analytics, statistics, and artificial intelligence (AI).
+Additionally as part of the scientific method, data scientists will use AI tools such as machine learning (ML) and data science methodologies to solve problems and advance the science within their domain.
 Lastly, the end goal of this process is to make data useful.

 To put it all together, below is a more detailed definition of data science.